Montana Alcohol Server Seller Course

 Q. What signs must I display if my establishment sells alcohol?

 A. You must display a placard that fully lists the consequences of violations of the provisions of this code by persons under 21 years of age.
-You may obtain a hard copy of this sign free of charge by calling (406) 444-6457 or print one out.
-(16-3-301(6) MCA)
+You may obtain a hard copy of this sign free of charge on the Montana Department of Revenue website.

 Q. What signs must I display if my establishment sells tobacco?